Pippo98/TPA_Homework1/README.md

 g_set_teeth();
 g_set_pressure_angle();
 ~~~
-Can be used other king of parameters to modify the gear.
+Can be used other kind of parameters to modify the gear.
 Others setters:
 ~~~ C++
 g_set_modulo();